Zyx8890/synthda/README.md

 Pose-Level Synthetic Data Augmentation for Action Recognition (Research Purposes Only)
 =============================================================

 #### Licensed under NSCLv2, where users can use this noncommercially (which means research or evaluation purposes only) on NVIDIA Processors.

+This project will download and install additional third-party open source software projects.
+Review the license terms of these open source projects before use.

 ![image](https://github.com/user-attachments/assets/1fde62ce-67a6-4673-9341-78da4daa31e4)
 SynthDa (aka AutoSynthDa) is an open-source toolkit that generates class-balanced,